5 tips for your modern data governance strategy

 Modern data governance is every IT pro’s saving grace, especially in a hybrid workplace.
 Learn everything you need to know about developing a modern data governance strategy that’s effective, efficient, and can keep up with rapidly advancing technologies.

-Protecting data has always been a priority for businesses, but developing a robust modern data governance strategy has never been more important.
 In recent years, technology has been advancing at a rate we’ve literally never seen before.
 We are in the era of Big Data and AI, where the volume, velocity, and variety of data have increased significantly.
 There is no precedent; we are learning as we go—and we are going quickly!

 New tech has brought new ways of communicating and sharing information—which is wonderful, but it also means that users are exposed to more data vulnerabilities than ever.

 Now, mix that with the hybrid work model that has become widespread since the pandemic.
 Alright, let’s get this straight; we have advancing technology, the likes of which we’ve never seen before, which provides employees with new ways of storing data and communicating information.
-And now, employees are working remotely, spread out worldwide.
-Microsoft 365 makes this possible with SharePoint, Teams, and more.
+And now, employees are working remotely, spreading out worldwide.
+Microsoft 365 makes this possible with SharePoint, Teams and more.
 What does this mean?
 Well, it means that IT professionals have their hands full, to say the least.

 Thankfully, modern data governance is every IT pro’s saving grace.
-A modern data governance strategy differs from traditional ones – it embraces digitization, automation, cloud computing, and advanced analytics.
+A modern data governance strategy differs from traditional ones—it embraces digitization, automation, cloud computing, and advanced analytics.
 It’s a forward-looking, flexible, and comprehensive approach to managing and utilizing data.

 Keep reading for everything you need to know about developing a modern data governance strategy that is effective, efficient, and can keep up with rapidly advancing technologies.